ARCCA/intro-to-machine-learning-applications/_episodes/02-testing-our-environment.md

 > ## Obtaining and working with data
 > When developing Machine Learning applications you will likely need to work with
 > databases either by creating them yourself or obtaining some already available.
-> Depending on the field and stage of your research, the dabases can range from a
+> Depending on the field and stage of your research, the databases can range from a
 > few megabytes to several hundreds gigabytes and ever bigger.
 At that point you'll
 > likely need to consider carefully (even more if the database has data protection
 > requirements) how best to manage storage requirements in order to optimize
 > available resources in your work system.
 Do not hesitate to contact your system
 > administrators to discuss further any doubts or concerns that you might have.
 >
-> Luckily for this training the datases we will be working with are publicly
+> Luckily for this training the databases we will be working with are publicly
 > available from the [OECD's Better Life Index](https://stats.oecd.org/index.aspx?DataSetCode=BLI))
 > and the [IMF's GDP per capita](https://www.imf.org/en/Publications/SPROLLs/world-economic-outlook-databases))
-> and only ocuppy a few megabytes.
+> and only occupy a few megabytes.
 You can also find them in the zip file provided
 > for this training course.
 >
 {: .callout}